jkk/cantata/README.md

     :before-delete :after-delete

 ### Data Source

-A data source is where data comes from and gets stored to: a database.

 A data source map is created using the `data-source` function.
 The map it returns will be compatible with both Cantata and clojure.java.jdbc.